UN Says 800,000 Have Fled Fierce Fighting In Rafah

-(MENAFN- Gulf Times) Heavy clashes and bombardment rocked the southern Gaza city of Rafah Saturday, as the UN said 800,000 people had been "forced to flee" an Israeli assault.
+(MENAFN- Jordan Times) RAFAH, Palestinian Territories - Heavy clashes and bombardment rocked the southern Gaza city of Rafah on Saturday, as the United Nations said 800,000 people had been "forced to flee" an Israeli assault on Hamas fighters.

+Israel's military said its air forces hit more than 70 targets across Gaza while ground troops conducted "targeted raids" in eastern Rafah, killing 50 fighters and locating dozens of tunnel shafts.

 Philippe Lazzarini, head of the UN agency for Palestinian refugees UNRWA, said that since Israel's Rafah operation began, there had been a massive movement of people.